eda-ricercatore/admin-notes/skill-set/semi-technical-roles/tech-management.md

 	- CSA, Connectivity Standards Alliance (formerly the Zigbee Alliance) or Cloud Security Alliance
 	- ISTA, International Safe Transit Association
 		* about package testing or packaging testing
++ Key Performance Indicator (KPI) definition and propagation.
+Uses statistical inference to determine what KPIs are truly impactful to our customer engagement and adoption efforts.
+Work cross-functionally to make sure these KPIs are available for all relevant data sources and business units.